-A factory-made instrument will have the majority of its parts – such as the body, neck, binding, and bracing – cut by machines.
-While each ʻukulele may be assembled at some point by a person, it is often done in an assembly line.
+A factory-made instrument (like this) will have the majority of its parts – such as the body, neck, binding, and bracing – cut by machines.
+While each ukulele may be assembled at some point by a person, it is often done in an assembly line.

 Building an instrument in this way doesn’t allow for the human touch and attention to detail that so often creates a magical depth or color of an instrument.

-Internationally hand-crafted ʻukulele are instruments that are hand-built elsewhere in the world than Hawaiʻi and primarily use local tonewoods.
+Internationally hand-crafted ukulele are instruments that are hand-built elsewhere in the world than Hawaiʻi and primarily use local tonewoods.
 These might include spruce, walnut, cherry, maple, rosewood, zebrawood, and sapele.
 Here’s a Kala that’s hand built in Petaluma, CA at a large scale, though many of these international handmade ukes are crafted in small, one-person shops

 For instance, an instrument built in Michigan, USA might be intended for people who have folk and blues music roots.
 This might be reflected in a uke with a chimey, bright tone.

 Whereas, a Hawaiian ukulele is probably built for (and by) people who have Hawaiian music roots and like a punchy, woody sound.

 The Cost of a Made in Hawaiʻi Ukulele